The User Experience Monitoring Drill-Down Page (Remote and Office Users)

 For more information about how Application Experience Score is calculated, see this article.

 • Connection Details - Shows data for the different logical nodes in the network path.
-For users, these are the nodes that are shown: Devices, Wi-Fi, LAN Gateway, Last Mile, and the selected application.
+For users, the nodes include: Device Hardware, Wi-Fi, LAN Gateway, Last Mile, and the selected Application.
+In addition, there are nodes for the Cato Cloud PoP that the traffic is processed through.
+If the traffic egresses from a second PoP, both the ingress and egress PoPs are shown.
+Nodes that relate to the destination are also shown, including:

 For more information about the experience monitoring scoring for each node, see Experience Monitoring Connection Details (EA-Socket and Last Mile Underlay).